disco-lang/disco/README.md

     Disco>
     ```

+- If installation seems like it succeeded but the `disco` command is
+  not recognized, it may be an issue with your path environment
+  variable settings.
+Try running `disco` using an explicit path:
+    - `~/.cabal/bin/disco` on Linux or OSX
+    - `C:\cabal\bin\disco` on Windows
+    - If those don't work, poke around and see if you can figure
+      out where the `cabal/bin` folder is on your computer, and
+      run `disco` from there.
+    - If you wish, you may add the `cabal/bin` folder (wherever it is
+      located) to your `Path` (Windows) or `PATH` (Linux/OSX)
+      environment variable, so that you can run disco simply by typing
+      `disco`.
+However, this step is optional.

 If you encounter any difficulties, please let me know --- either come
 talk to me or [open a GitHub